digitalfondue/lavagna/README.md

 There you can:

-1: configure the application
+1. configure the application
-2: import a lavagna export
+2. import a lavagna export

 ### Configuration steps ###

-step 1: define the base url
+1. define the base url
-step 2: define the initial login configuration (demo, ldap, oauth, mozilla persona) step 3: define the admin user step 4: confirm
+2. define the initial login configuration (demo, ldap, oauth, mozilla persona)
+3. define the admin user
+4. confirm

 ## DEVELOP ##